ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 #define EVENT_TIMESTAMP_FREQ    25000000U     // processor core clock (input frequency to SysTick)
 ```

-The example project \ref scvd_CM0_SysTick shows this configuration.

 **CMSIS-RTOS2 System Timer**

 For applications that use a CMSIS-RTOS2 compliant RTOS (SysTick timer used by RTOS), you may configure EventRecorderConf.h with: